Safe drinking water

 Your water's journey from source to tap

 The water you use every day is water you can trust – and we can prove it.
-We rigorously test and monitor the water we source as it makes its way to you from rivers, lakes and dams to our reservoirs and filtration plants, all the way to your tap.
+We rigorously test and monitor the water we source as it makes its way to you from rivers, lakes and dams to our water filtration plants and reservoirs, all the way to your tap.
 The result is some of the best drinking water in the world.

 Where your water comes from